-First, beat the eggs until they are fluffy, pale in colour and have doubled in size.
+First, beat the eggs in a large bowl until they are fluffy, pale and doubled in size.
 This takes about 2 minutes.
-You want as much air in them as possible!
+You want as much air in them as possible.

 Next, add the dry ingredients, yogurt and cheese and mix until well combined.
 I used my electric mixer for this because I wanted the grated cheese to be broken up as much as possible.

 Now all you have to do is fill the batter into a muffin tin lined with paper cups or use a well-greased silicone muffin tray.

 Sprinkle the tops with a little more grated cheese and bake in the oven for 25-30 minutes.
 Your keto cheddar muffins are done when the tops are golden brown and a knife inserted comes out clean.